luZheng-1122/learningWeb/JavaScript/Functions.md

 ### setTimeout(func, 0)

 * Splitting CPU-hungry tasks: when cpu-heavy task, the code will block, which is bad for brower user since they cannot interact during that block time.
-But using setTimeout(..,0) to recursively run the piece of the small function, in this way, after the break of each small blocked function, the code will excute.
+But using setTimeout(..,0) to recursively run the piece of the smaller function, in this way, after the break of each small blocked function, the code will excute.
 ```
 <div id="progress"></div>